McKayJT/murmur-cli/README.md

 ## Usage Tips

-Secure mode is unlikely to be a working or good idea for you. gRPC will do host name checking against the server certificate, and it's unlikely you will have a valid certificate that matches an internal IP address.
+gRPC will do host name checking against the server certificate, and it's unlikely you will have a valid certificate that matches an internal IP address.
 Since there is no authentication in murmur for gRPC connections